Becca Longo

-In September 2019, Longo announced that she had joined the Gila River Hawks of the newly formed 4-team Hohokam Junior College Athletic Conference.
+In September 2019, Longo announced that she had joined the Gila River Hawks of the newly formed Hohokam Junior College Athletic Conference.
 The conference disbanded after one season.
+The conference, consisting of only four teams of random students from a junior college in the area, may have been created solely to help Longo fulfill her stated claim of playing in a "college football" game.